Witches To Conjure Spells Against Trump Every Waning Crescent Moon At Midnight

 There will be magic rituals performed by many covens tonight and also by others who may practice voodoo, shamanism, or just consider themselves occultists.
 This “mass binding” will not end tonight, however, but will continue with each month’s waning moon.
 Other dates when witches will be partaking in spells to remove Trump from office include March 26, April 24 and May 23.

 The Daily Mail has provided a list of items which can be used for these magic rituals, and they can be found on other news sites as well.
-These items include a photo of President Donald Trump (as unflattering as possible), an orange candle, bowls of salt and water and a Tower card from the tarot set.
+These items include a photo of President Donald Trump (as unflattering as possible), an orange candle, bowls of salt and water, and a Tower card from the Tarot set.
 While tools and spells among witches may vary, the above is a general list of items for one particular spell.

 After all of the above items are in place, witches will be carving President Trump’s name into the orange candle.
 Those that are performing this spell will need to ask for protection before they begin their proceedings.
 They will then chant a refrain that seeks to remove Donald Trump from the White House and also speaks about binding his supporters also.